theshanergy/whatbot/README.md

 ## About The Project

-This is a basic chat bot for WhatsApp which uses the OpenAI API (GPT-3).
+This is a basic GPT chat bot for WhatsApp which uses the OpenAI API.
 It is written in JavaScript using Node.js.

 ### Prerequisites